Configure inputs to begin

 Example: Generate 10 sequences of 100 residues each to create a diverse starting library for directed evolution experiments.

 Builds a complete protein sequence around a structural motif from an input PDB file.
-You specify which residues comprise the functional motif (start and end indices) and desired scaffold length range.
-EvoDiff generates sequences that incorporate the motif's sequence at the correct position while creating compatible flanking regions.
+You specify which residues comprise the functional motif and how many additional scaffold residues EvoDiff should generate outside that fixed motif.
+The tool follows the native EvoDiff scaffold semantics:

 Input requirements: PDB file containing the motif structure.
-Specify motif residue range (1-indexed) and desired total scaffold length.
+Specify the motif range using EvoDiff-compatible 0-indexed inclusive positions and a scaffold length range measured in added residues, not total sequence length.

 Fills in specified regions of an existing protein sequence while preserving the rest.
 You provide the full sequence and indicate which positions to regenerate (as comma-separated ranges like "10-25,50-60").
-The model replaces masked positions with contextually appropriate amino acids.
+The tool then applies the same order-agnostic diffusion-style unmasking loop used by the native OADM implementation to those user-selected positions.

 When to use: Redesigning disordered regions, optimizing problematic loop sequences, replacing aggregation-prone segments, or introducing variation while maintaining framework regions.